 Preparation

-1. In a bowl, mix the water with the oil, then add the yeast and mix again.
-In another bowl we put the flour with the salt, form a volcano and add the previous mixture.
-We mix everything until the dough detaches from the walls.
+1. In a bowl we mix the water with the oil, then we add the yeast and mix again.
+In another bowl we put the flour with the salt, form a well and add the previous mixture.
+We mix everything until the dough comes away from the sides.

 2. Now comes the time to knead.
-In the base that we are going to work we fill it with flour.
-We begin to work the dough with our hands, we must knead it so that it is as elastic as possible and it rises better.
-The best way is to roll it out like a noodle and then twist it into a spiral, do this several times.
+On the surface we are going to work on we sprinkle flour.
+We start working the dough with our hands; we must knead it so that it is as elastic as possible and it rises better.
+The best way is to stretch it like a rope and then twist it into a spiral, do this several times.

-3. Then we continue to knead the entire dough for approximately 10 minutes.
-Kneading is the trick of a good dough.
+3. Then we continue kneading the whole dough for approximately 10 minutes.
+Kneading is the trick to a good dough.
 Now put it in a bowl, cover with a damp cloth and let the dough rest for about 30 minutes.

 Preparation

 1. Preheat the oven to 200º.
-On the base we sprinkle the tomato sauce and spread it all over the base, we can help ourselves with a palette.
+On the base we spread the tomato sauce and spread it over the whole base; you can help yourself with a spatula.

-2. Add the three types of cheese all over the pizza, to taste, depending on what you like cheese.
-Add bacon to the pizza all over the surface.
+2. Add the three types of cheese over the whole pizza, to taste, depending on how much you like cheese.
+Add pancetta over the entire surface of the pizza.
 Finally add the arugula leaves and a little oregano.
 Leave some arugula leaves to garnish.

-3. I always add a little oil to pizzas before putting it in the oven.
+3. I always add a little oil to pizzas before putting them in the oven.
 Put in the oven for about 20-25 minutes at 180º.
-You already know that each oven is different, keep this in mind.
+You know that every oven is different, keep that in mind.

-4. You already have your arugula pizza with bacon and cheese ready to eat.
+4. Now you have your arugula, bacon and cheese pizza ready to eat.

 I hope you enjoy it.